khemupreti-hydromet/khemupreti-hydromet.github.io/_talks/2023-03-23-poster-presentation-nepal.md

 title: "Analysis of Extreme Climate Indices in Nepal"
 collection: talks
 type: "Poster Presentation"
-permalink: /talks/2023-poster-presentation-nepal
+permalink: /talks/2023-03-23-poster-presentation
-venue: "37th Anniversary of CDHM and World Meteorological Day-2023"
+venue: "Central Department of Hydrology and Meteorology (CDHM)"
 date: 2023-03-23
 location: "Kathmandu, Nepal"
 ---

-Delivered a three-minute poster presentation highlighting key findings from my research on climate extremes.
-The presentation focused on the spatial distribution of ETCCDI indices across Nepal's diverse topography.
+I delivered a three-minute poster presentation during the 37th Anniversary of CDHM and World Meteorological Day-2023.
+The talk focused on the spatial distribution and trends of extreme climate indices across Nepal's diverse physiographic regions.